ustwo/ibeacon-demo/README.md

 ### Transmitter mode

-Note. only required if you are using an iOS device as an iBeacon (see above)
+Note. only required if you are using an iOS device as an iBeacon instead of dedicated hardware (see above)

-Deploy the applicaiton on the device and select the 'Transmit Beacon' option and when ready the 'Click to Transmit' button
+* Deploy the app on the device and select the 'Transmit Beacon' option and when ready the 'Click to Transmit' button

-The application on the device is now acting as an iBeacon transmitter
+* The application on the device is now acting as an iBeacon transmitter

 ### Tracker mode

-Deploy the app to another iOS device and choose the 'Track Beacon' option
+* Deploy the app to another iOS device and choose the 'Track Beacon' option

-Deploy the applicaiton on the device and select the 'Track Beacon' option.

-The application on the device is now acting as a scanner that will update as it comes into and out of range of the iBeacon(s)
+* The application on the device is now acting as a scanner that will update as it comes into and out of range of the iBeacon(s)

 ## Team